 Problems with thinking, learning and memory

-Various medications are available if you have an overactive bladder or need to pee frequently during the night.
+Medication might help if you have an overactive bladder or need to pee frequently during the night.

 If you find it difficult to empty your bladder, advice from a continence nurse or physiotherapist can help.
-Hand-held external stimulators can also help some people to start peeing or to empty the bladder.
+Hand-held external stimulators can help some people to start peeing or to empty the bladder.

 In rare cases, people with MS may need a long-term catheter to keep the bladder emptying safely.

 Speech and swallowing difficulties